D4wnstar/aetherwisp/Meccanica classica/Kinematics/Center of mass.md

 The center of mass is the point in space for which the moment of force about it is zero.
 The center of mass does not need to be part of the object itself.
 ### Specific forms
 The formulas above are completely generic and work in any case.
-It is convenient to solve the equations for common systems in one, two and three dimensions.
+It is convenient to solve the equations for common mass continuum systems in one, two and three dimensions.
 #### One dimension (wire)
 A one-dimensional mass continuum can be thought of as a wire from $a$ to $b$.
 Give this wire a linear mass density $\lambda(x)$.
 The center of mass $x_{C}$ is
 $$x_{C}=\frac{\int_{a}^{b}\lambda(x)x\ dx}{\int_{a}^{b}\lambda(x)\ dx}$$